 Council on American Islamic Relations (CAIR) (2018) - Based on an needs assessment of CAIR chapters around the country, the Center created a week-long Leadership Development Program to build the capacity of 25 CAIR chapters.

-Building High-Impact Nonprofits of Color (2016-2017) - The Center is partnering with Prosperity Now and funder JPMorgan Chase to focus on bridging the racial wealth divide.
-This innovative multi-disciplinary program is taking the first steps to address racial wealth inequality in four cities around the country - Baltimore, Chicago, Miami and New Orleans - utilizing research, data analytics, capacity building, and network development to strengthen the sustainability and impact of participating local organizations.
+Prosperty Now and JPMorgan Chase (2016-2017) - The Center designed the Building High-Impact Nonprofits of Color Program with a focus on strengthening organizations working on bridging the racial wealth divide.
+This innovative multi-disciplinary program took the first steps to address racial wealth inequality in four cities around the country - Baltimore, Chicago, Miami and New Orleans - utilizing research, data analytics, capacity building, and network development to strengthen the sustainability and impact of participating local organizations.

 U.S. Embassy and Consular Officies, China (2014) - The Center developed customized NGO Management trainings for over 330 Chinese NGO leaders in eight cities in China.
 The program included workshops, public lectures, and individual consultations.
 The topics covered were: project management, program evaluation, fundraising, grant writing, overview of NGOs in the USA, and characteristics of high-impact NGOs.

 U.S. Department of State, Mongolia (2013) – The Center provided expertise in NGO Management during a week-long set of meetings and trainings at the request of the U.S. Embassy in Ulan Bator, Mongolia.
 The program included a day-long workshop on NGO Management for 50 NGO leaders, a meeting with journalists to discuss the role of the media in covering the work of NGOs, a meeting with the government department mandated to work with NGOs to discuss best practices, site visits to NGOs, and television and newspaper interviews.